elventear/classy-fastapi/README.md

 `inspect.iscoroutinefunction`](https://stackoverflow.com/a/52422903/1431244).
 Specifically with older versions of Python `iscoroutinefunction` incorrectly returns false so `async` routes aren't `await`'d.
 We therefore only support Python versions >= 3.8

-# Releases

-Releases are built and pushed to PyPi by the CI.
-A release is triggered by pushing a tag that looks like a valid semver and it should start with `v`.
-For example adding a tag like `v0.1.1` would trigger a release from the CI/CD.
-The tag should match the tag in pyproject.toml with the `v` omitted in the `.toml` file.
-The deployment step will fail if the version in the `.toml` file does not match the version in the tag.

-Due to [some known issues](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/27818) we can't inspect the tag **and** the branch but by convention releases should only happen on the `master` branch.
-Note that all tags that start with a `v` are protected and only project maintainers can create them.